plugdata-team/plugdata/Resources/Documentation/ELSE/batch.rec~.md

   1st:
   - type: bang
     description: outputs a bang when the object is done recording

+methods:
+  - type: rec <float>
+    description: starts recording for given amount of time in ms. If no float is given, the last set value is used
+  - type: set <symbol>
+    description: sets file name (no symbol opens dialog box)

 click:
   - description: clicking on the object opens a dialog box to set a file to save to